-"Love is such a thing..." the pelican nodded and looked at his wife, standing not far from him.
-"Honey, would you like to give one lovesick hamster a little help?"
+"Love is such a thing..." the pelican nodded and looked at his wife, standing nearby.
+"Honey, how would you like to give one lovesick hamster a little help?"

 A slim she-pelican approached them, swaying along.

 "To help a lovesick hamster, you say?" she asked cheerfully.
 "Who would argue with love, my dear?"